 Measures of Success

-- UCSB’s Bren Hall was just recertified as a Platinum building under LEED EBO&M version 4.
+- Last year UCSB’s Bren Hall recertified as a Platinum building under LEED EBO&M version 4.

 - UCSB began working with the USGBC in the pilot version of LEED NC in 1998.
 Donald Bren Hall, the first laboratory building in the U.S. to achieve a Platinum certification, was completed in 2002.
 UCSB also received an award from USGBC, in the category of Resource Efficiency, for construction waste minimization and a 90% waste diversion rate in the creation of this project.

 - In 2002, UCSB adopted a campus policy stating that all new buildings commissioned after July 1, 2004, must meet a minimum of USGBC’s LEED Silver certification.
 In 2010, the Chancellor’s Sustainability Committee established an interim policy that all buildings commissioned after July 1, 2010, must meet a minimum of LEED Gold.

 - Green building at UCSB moved from interim policy to formal practice, which raised the LEED minimum rating on campus for new buildings from Silver to Gold for buildings approved after July 1, 2012.